-the focus of attention.
-Wevertheless, the law of jurisdiction may be, and is already based, at least in part, on the rationale of 'corrective justice', i.e., on the cosmopolitan notion that states owe ethically-based duties towards citizens of other nations.
-This ethical imperative has already grounded legal principles that allow, and - under certain circumstances - even require states to exercise so-called 'universal jurisdiction' over a number of treaty- and customary law-based international crimes, such as war crimes and torture, the absence of any territorial or personal link of the crime or the presumed offender with the asserting state.
-At the same time, one could envisage that this notion of jurisdiction as corrective justice informs, and justifies jurisdictional assertions beyond the sphere of international criminal law.
-To bring about a more just world, in keeping with the tenets of institutional cosmopolitanism laid out above, states may wish to regulate corporations' overseas business practices that adversely affect human rights or the environment, or violate global anti-corruption standards; they may claim jurisdiction over foreign-flagged vessels docking in their ports, even in relation to activities on the high seas (e.g., illegal or unsustainable fisheries, or pollution of the
+These understandings of jurisdiction - which consider states, with territorial boundaries, as the primary units of analysis - are not particularly amenable to cosmopolitan action, as for cosmopolitans, individuals, making up an international community with common values, are the focus of attention.
+Above theless, the law of jurisdiction may be, and is already, based, at least in part, on the rationale of 'corrective justice', i.e., on the cosmopolitan notion that states owe ethically based duties towards citizens of other nations.
+This ethical imperative has already grounded legal principles that allow, and - under certain circumstances - even require states to exercise so-called 'universal jurisdiction' over a number of treaty- and customary law-based international crimes, such as war crimes and

+National Australia Bank, 561 US 247 (2010)), were based on the wish to prevent abuse of the US court system to address global, rather than US-based, business fraud.
 46 Cosmopolitans do not necessarily deny the existence, or use of states, but for them, states only have instrumental value, insofar as they contribute to the primary cosmopolitan ideal of realizing the worth of every human being.
-See R Pierik and W Werner, 'Introduction', in R Pierik and W Werner (eds) Cosmopolitanism in Context: Perspectives from International Law and Political Theory (CUP 2010) 4-5.
-Note that non-cosmopolitan moral philosophers, however, may well ascribe moral value to (territorially delimited) states.
+See R Pierik and W Werner, 'Introduction', in R Pierik and W Werner (eds), Cosmopolitanism in Context: Perspectives from International Law and Political Theory (CUP 2010) 4-5.
+Note that non-cosmopolitanmoral philosophers, however, may well ascribe moral value to (territorially delimited) states.
 See, e.g., M Frost, Ethics in International Relations (CUP 1996) 155 ('sovereign states and the system of sovereign states are necessary to the flourishing of individuals').
 A similarly 'Hegelian' view is even embraced by John Rawls, whose theory on - national - justice cosmopolitans have applied to international relations.
 In one of his last works, The Law of Peoples (Harvard University Press 1999), Rawls adheres to a society of states approach to international morality, considering peoples organized in states as the primary units of analysis.
 This is reminiscent of the work of Frost and Hedley Bull, the main representative of the so-called English school in international relations, who similarly regarded the state-based system as the best system to realize justice.
-See H Bull, The Anarchical Society: a Study of Order in World Politics (Columbia University Press 1977) 287-8.
+See H Bull, The Anarchical Society: A Study of Order in World Politics (Columbia University Press 1977) 287-8.
 Pierik and Werner have incisively observed that Rawls's approach is very much in keeping with the Westphalian structure of current international law: it gives pride of place to state sovereignty, self-determination, and the principle of non-intervention (ibid 8).